 2) Do not mumble.

 If the computer cannot hear you, the computer cannot mark you.
-I hear from our students (and from Kaia!) that, out of respect for the people around them, they have tried to speak into the microphone in hushed tones when they are in the test centre.
+I hear from our students (and from Kaia!) that, out of respect for the people around them, they have tried to speak into the microphone in hushed tones when they are in the test center.
 This simply will not do.
 Do not deny the computer the opportunity of hearing what you have got to say.

 Many PTE test takers complain about how noisy the test centre can get during the test, especially during the speaking section.
 Well, it is what it is, and if you are having a problem with the noise remember that it is just as bad for everyone else.
 (Still, I think that noise-excluding headphones for everyone would be a very good idea.)
 A useful way of training for the test is to have a radio playing in the background while you are practicing your speaking.
 To make it even more annoying, make sure the background noise is in a language you understand, making it harder to tune it out.
 The more prepared you are for the realities of the PTE, the better your performance come test day.
 For more tips about adjusting to the noisy PTE testing environment, read our “PTE Exam Secrets” blog article.